 If you are lucky someone on the list might do the ticket for you, but you will need to copy and paste the log into the email as attachments are blocked on the list.

 After you have filled in the information that

-locate the submit new issue button and your ticket will be
+they require, locate the submit new issue button and your ticket

 For NVACCESS to try and track down any bugs to be fixed, you need to have the steps to recreate the problem that you are having.
 Make sure your Logging level is set to debug under the General settings in NVDA.
 You can also obtain the log which it produces from the Tool…View log section in NVDA.
 A log will be produced after you press the Enter key on the view log menu.
 Press the Alt key until a menu drops down, then arrow down until you hear NVDA say “save log as…”, then press the ENTER key.
 NVDA will default to the filename, then it is a matter of tabbing until you hear a location to save the file to (such as the desktop) then Shift/Tab back to the save button, then press the Enter key on the save button.

 A much quicker way to get to your NVDA log is by pressing the NVDA key + F1 key, Ctrl then + letter A to select all characters, Ctrl + C to copy, & then pasting Ctrl key + letter V into an email to send.
 Or it's in c:\users\username\AppData\local\temp\nvda.log (which you can just attach).

 If you have to restart NVDA, then it's in

 If you are going to ask somebody else to submit a ticket on your behalf, you cannot add attachments to an email on the NVDA list.
 The contents of the log can be pasted in the email.
 If the NVDA log is emailed to another person off list, then the log can be added as an attachment to the ticket.

 For more information on using GitHub with a